 Prefer to observe and learn?
 No RSVP required.
-Our session includes a reading from a local author, discussion, then an opportunity networking with coffee/tea/hot chocolate and sweets.
+Our session includes a reading from a local author, discussion, and plenty of time to mingle with other local writers with coffee/tea/hot chocolate and sweets.
 There is no cost to attend.

 Are you a storyteller looking for a platform to share your work?
 Are you interested in learning new skills or expanding your storytelling community?
 Well, you’re in the right place!

-- Submission Period will be from June 17 – August 5, 2018.
+- Submission Period will be from now through September 6, 2019.
 Hal-Con reserves the right to end the period early depending on the volume of submissions.

 - Maximum two submissions of original work per person.

 - We are looking for genre fiction, anything science fiction or fantasy will fit.

 - Submissions must be appropriate for all ages, to be determined by the selection committee.